RobinLandraud/Strake-Engine/README.md

    Ensure all prerequisite libraries are installed before compiling the project.

-   - **On Linux**: Libraries are typically managed through your package manager and located via the `PATH` environment variable.
+   - **On Linux**:
+   Libraries are typically managed through your package manager and located via the `PATH` environment variable.
 Ensure all required libraries are properly installed and accessible.

-   - **On Windows**: Dependencies are managed using **vcpkg**.
+   - **On Windows**:
+   Dependencies are managed using **vcpkg**.
 You need to update the `vcpkg` variable in the `justfile` located in the root directory of the project.
 Set this variable to the path of your vcpkg installation to handle the prerequisite libraries.
 For example:
      ```bash
      vcpkg := "C:/path/to/vcpkg"
+     ```
+     If prerequisites are not yet installed, use the command:
+     ```bash
+     just install-windows
      ```

 3. **Compile the Project**